More Parts More Support

 Wash & Wax

 While this doesn't affect the operation of your vehicle, it can save you a few headaches in the long run.
-Keeping your car clean throughout the winter keeps your paint from becoming damaged and your car from rusting.
+Keeping your car clean throughout the winter helps prevent damage to your paint and prevents your car from rusting.
 A thorough wash and wax of your car before the season will make every subsequent wash that much easier.
 Dirt and road salt will rinse off your paint with ease.
 Even clearing the snow off a freshly waxed car is easier - it just slides right off.
-If you want to take it one step further, replacing wax with ceramic coating increases the level of protection and drastically reduces how much effort it will take to keep your car clean.
+If you want to take it one step further, replacing wax with a ceramic coating increases the level of protection and drastically reduces the effort required to keep your car clean.

-We recommend at least an extra coat of wax and a quick wash once a week to keep your car rust-free.
-That may sound like a lot, but salt is incredibly detrimental to exposed steel and modern wash products can make quick work of the contamination without forcing you to wet your hands for an extended period.
-GYEON is FCP Euro's main supplier of car care products, and they're a favorite among employees.
+We recommend applying at least one extra coat of wax and giving your car a quick wash once a week to help keep it rust-free.
+That may sound like a lot, but salt is incredibly detrimental to exposed steel, and modern wash products can quickly remove the contamination without requiring you to wet your hands for an extended period.
+GYEON is FCP Euro's leading supplier of car care products, and they're a favorite among employees.
 However, long-time car care staple Griot's Garage is another solid option.
 Not only are their products ultra-effective and of great value, but together, they provide everything you need to ensure you have every tool and cleaner at your disposal.

-You can go in-depth further than this guide, but this is a good baseline to get you through the arduous winters of the Northeast.
+You can delve further into this guide, but this provides a good baseline to get you through the arduous winters of the Northeast.
 Pair these tips with FCP Euro's quality service, quick shipping, and unbeatable Lifetime Replacement Guarantee to get your car winterized quickly.
 Then, keep your eyes on the blog and our two YouTube channels for all the content you need to keep you warm and entertained this cold season.